ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 },
 ```

+Success: Returns a status of 200 and a JSON object with the requested location.

 #### PUT

 The request body must include information to be updated.
 User must be logged in to access.

+Success: Returns a status of 201 and a JSON object with a success with the count of updated records.

 #### DELETE

 Permanently removes the corresponding location from the database.
 A confirmation dialog may be a good idea here.
 User must be logged in to access.

+Success: Returns a status of 200 and a JSON object with a success message and the count of the deleted records.

 ---